 NEW YORK (TheStreet) -- Today we heard the rumor that the three-year-old Snapchat is worth roughly $10 billion dollars.
 Seems staggering, no?
 In a vacuum, yes, but in the current state of the market, there's little surprise in this latest round valuation.

 Kleiner Perkins, one of the most respected long-term investors in the Valley, is reported to be picking up about $20 million in shares from the instant photo messaging service at a valuation of $10 billion.
 This report comes from the Wall Street Journal's Evelyn Rusli and Doug Macmillan.

-If you enjoyed the article, follow Pierce on Stocktwits.
 At the time of publication, the author held no positions in any of the stocks mentioned.
-This article is commentary by an independent contributor, separate from TheStreet's regular news coverage.

 TheStreet Ratings team rates FACEBOOK INC as a Hold with a ratings score of C+.
 TheStreet Ratings Team has this to say about their recommendation:

 "We rate FACEBOOK INC (FB) a HOLD.
 The primary factors that have impacted our rating are mixed ? some indicating strength, some showing weaknesses, with little evidence to justify the expectation of either a positive or negative performance for this stock relative to most other stocks.
 The company's strengths can be seen in multiple areas, such as its robust revenue growth, largely solid financial position with reasonable debt levels by most measures and impressive record of earnings per share growth.
 However, as a counter to these strengths, we find that the stock itself is trading at a premium valuation."

 - You can view the full analysis from the report here: FB Ratings Report